GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 It is also possible to access to sub-datasets in a multi-band grid.
-The next example shows how we can extract the SST from the MODIS file ``A20030012003365.L3m_YR_NSST_9`` that is stored in the HDF “format”.
+The next example shows how we can extract the SST from the MODIS file ``A20030012003365.L3m_YR_NSST_9`` that is stored in the HDF "format".
 We need to run the GDAL program **gdalinfo** on the file because we first must extract the necessary metadata from the file: